Go to University of Chicago Medicine Home

 Jason completed medical school and orthopaedic surgery training at the University of British Columbia in Vancouver, Canada.
 He then completed additional fellowship training in Hand and Upper Extremity at the Hand and Upper Limb Center in London Ontario, Canada and a Trauma fellowship at the Royal Infirmary of Edinburgh in Scotland in the United Kingdom.

-Along with being dedicated to his clinical work, Dr. Strelzow is the Associate Residency Program Director for Orthopaedic surgery and is heavily involved in clinical research.
+Along with being dedicated to his clinical work, Dr. Strelzow was the Associate Residency Program Director for Orthopaedic surgery and was heavily involved in clinical research.
 He is currently exploring research on patient-reported outcomes related to elbow trauma, shoulder trauma, and total elbow replacements.
 He has an active interest in evaluating the functional outcomes around urban trauma, PTSD and urban ballistic injuries with the goal of improving patient care and returning patients to normal activity as soon as possible.
 Dr. Strezlow received a 2019 Bucksbaum Institute Pilot Grant with co-PI Dr. Jennifer Wolf a Senior Faculty Scholar.
 And, he is an associated editor for the Journal of Hand Surgery.

 Lisa Marie Cannon, MD